Benabra/maclnr/README.md

 # maclnr

-`maclnr` is a command-line tool written in Go that helps you manage directories on macOS by listing and cleaning files.
+`maclnr` is a command-line tool written in Go that helps you manage directories by listing and cleaning files.
 It includes functionality to list files by size and remove `.DS_Store` files.

 ## Installation